Timeline for the day of the September 11 attacks: 8:00 a.m.

 BBC correspondent Stephen Evans was sitting in the foyer of the South Tower and described hearing a "huge bang like somebody dropped a skip full of rubbish" followed by "two or three similar huge explosions", as the South Tower shook.
 French filmmaker Jules Naudet and Czech immigrant Pavel Hlava videotape the crash of Flight 11 with their video cameras from different locations.
 A camera belonging to local New York television station WNYW captures the sound of the approaching airplane and the crash.
-While the impact is not seen directly, it generates a weak electromagnetic pulse that causes the WNYW camera's video signal to drop out for a small fraction of a second.
-The camera begins recording an image of the North Tower on fire approximately 13 seconds after the initial impact.
+While the impact is not shown directly, it generates a weak electromagnetic pulse that causes the WNYW camera's video signal to drop out for a small fraction of a second.
+The camera's operator, David Stollak, picks it up off the ground and begins recording an image of the North Tower on fire approximately 13 seconds after the initial impact.

+8:46: Flight 77 reaches its assigned cruising altitude of 35,000 feet.

 Battalion Chief Joseph W. Pfeifer, who made the first fire department radio message advising the FDNY Manhattan Fire Dispatch Office of the crash.

-8:46:43: Chief of the New York City Fire Department's 1st Battalion, Joseph W. Pfeifer, makes the first fire department radio message advising the FDNY Manhattan Fire Dispatch Office of the crash.
+8:46:43: Chief of the New York City Fire Department's 1st Battalion Joseph W. Pfeifer makes the first fire department radio message advising the FDNY Manhattan Fire Dispatch Office of the crash.
 Chief Pfeifer and personnel from other fire companies were several blocks north, on the corner of Church Street and Lispenard Street investigating an odor of gas in the street, and witnessed the attack, along with Jules Naudet, who was accompanying the firefighters at the time:

 Battalion 1 Chief (Chief Pfeifer): Battalion 1 to Manhattan.

 Manhattan Dispatch: Battalion 1, K [go ahead].

 Battalion 1 Chief (Chief Pfeifer): We just had a plane crash into the upper floor of the World Trade Center.
 Transmit a 2nd Alarm and start relocating companies into the area.

 Manhattan Dispatch: 10-4 [message received], Battalion 1.

 8:46:48: Two F-15 fighter jets are ordered to scramble from Otis Air National Guard Base, intended to intercept Flight 11.

 Sergeant Jeremy W. Powell: This is HUNTRESS with an active air defense scramble for Panta 45, 46, time 12:46, authenticate delta x-ray.
 Scramble immediately, Panta 45, 46, heading 280, flight level 290, contact HUNTRESS on frequency 228.9, back-up 364.2.
 All parties acknowledge with initials.

 Because Flight 11's transponder is off, the pilots do not know the location of their target.
 When Flight 11 crashed, its track disappeared from radar.
 NEADS spends the next several minutes watching their radar screens in anticipation of Flight 11 returning a radar contact.
 However, unknown to NEADS at the time, Flight 11 has already impacted the North Tower.
 NEADS will not become aware of the crash at the World Trade Center until 8:50 am.